iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I cannot find the setting described that needs to be turned on in order to use this app I followed the instructions and covidwise is not listed in my settings.
+Very annoying<br> :date: __2020-12-01 16:35:59__

+> It requires you to get a confirmed test result, wait for those results to get sent to the health department, and then the department has to reach out and provide you with a pin to put in the app.
+That's basically a week of others who may have been exposed to you wandering around and potentially infecting others.
+Pointless.<br> :date: __2020-12-01 03:39:10__

 > Another way to track you because it automatically download on my phone without me pressing the button or even searching up this ridg ASF app you can tell it's fake have fun getting tracked.
 If anyone reads this the comments<br> :date: __2020-11-27 13:28:29__

 > Propaganda.
 Popped up on my playstore like it was needed.
 Keep feeding the sheep.<br> :date: __2020-11-24 04:26:18__